 This article is for all UK VAT-registered businesses using QuickBooks Online to calculate and submit VAT to HMRC.

-From April 2022, all eligible VAT-registered businesses in the UK will have to keep their financial records in a digital form and submit their VAT returns online.
-Find out whether you're eligible for Making Tax Digital (MTD) here.
+Note: From April 2022, all eligible VAT-registered businesses in the UK will have to keep their financial records in a digital form and submit their VAT returns online through Making Tax Digital (MTD) compliant software.

 - VAT Registration number

 - In Taxes, select Set up VAT.

 - You can also do this by selecting Set up VAT in QuickBooks from the Get things done page.

 - Choose the month you need to start calculating your VAT from–think about the VAT period you're currently in and select its start month.